berlinrs/berline.rs/_posts/2021-03-23-rust-and-tell.md

 ---

 We are delighted 🥳 🎉 to announce that the "Rust and Tell" monthly meetup is kicking off again for 2021!
+With new organizers, new speakers and new topics we will bring you another Rust meetup, online, livestreamed to your home.

+**SPEAKERS WANTED 🙏**

+Send a message to [@evanxg852000](https://twitter.com/evanxg852000) or an email to [FILL ME IN](mailto:FILL ME IN).

 "Rust and Tell“ is a monthly event to share ideas, and learn about new things in and about Rust.
 Meet fellow Rustaceans, share your learnings, get motivated and inspired.